wlcg-soc-wg/pocketsoc/VM.md

-# Instructions for VM installation
+# Instructions for using PocketSOC v1 VM

 ## Introduction